PauliCZ44/p1xt-guides/deprecated/job-ready-javascript-edition-3.0.md

       ](https://www.khanacademy.org/math/trigonometry) and [
       Precalculus
       ](https://www.khanacademy.org/math/precalculus)).
- *Progres:* Working on algebra (its kind of review co it should go quick)
+* *Progress:* Working on algebra (its kind of review co it should go quick)
 - [x] Videos: [Git Videos](https://git-scm.com/videos) or Book: [Pro Git](https://git-scm.com/book/en/v2) or thorough knowledge of Git.
-  --  *-- Progres*: wathced videos for basics of git
+  --  *-- Progress*: wathced videos for basics of git
 - [ ] Project: [JavaScript Interview Prep](https://www.hackerrank.com/chingu-challenge-9-javascript-prep) - sign up for this now and work through it alongside the rest of the guide.

-*  *-- Progres*: I logged in hackerrank.
+*  *-- Progress*: I logged in hackerrank.
 I also work on js.checkio.org. so i will track this here

 * *  *--- Checkio:*  Elementary 28%